na-talia/meal-sharing/README.md

 ## Deployment <a name = "deployment"></a>

-Check here how to depoly an app on Heroku https://github.com/HackYourFuture-CPH/node.js/blob/main/deployment.md and watch this video https://www.youtube.com/watch?v=A9ZcSOc7hCw
+Check here how to depoly an app on Heroku https://github.com/HackYourFuture-CPH/node.js/blob/main/deployment.md and watch this video https://www.youtube.com/watch?v=A9ZcSOc7hCw //not free

 ### Environment variables